 5 Characteristics of High Performance Management Systems

-According to a study by TruQu, only 5% of managers are satisfied with traditional management, and according to OfficeVibe stats, 64% of employees aren’t satisfied with the quality of feedback they receive from their managers.
+According to a study by TruQu, only 5%Opens in a new tab of managers are satisfied with traditional performance management, and, according to OfficeVibe stats, 64%Opens in a new tab of employees aren’t satisfied with the quality of feedback they receive from their managers.

-The latter study also shows that 20% of managers reported that their feedback wasn’t acted upon, which shows how employees no longer respond to traditional ways.
+The latter study also shows that 20% of managers reported that their feedback wasn’t acted upon, which shows how employees no longer respond to traditional performance feedback.

-Teams achieve success as they overcome obstacles when successful managers lead them.
+Teams overcome obstacles when successful managers lead them.
 So, what are the traits of high-performance management?
 How can high-performance management benefit your organizations?

-In this post, we’ll break down the key elements of high-performance management systems and the traits a successful manager should possess to lead a high-performing team.
+In this post, we’ll discuss the key elements of high-performance management systems and the qualities a good manager should possess to lead a high-performing team.

 What is high performance management?